hakanson/blog-posts-markdown/2022-06-06-aws-icons-for-plantuml-v130-released/index.md

 Last year with [Adding AWS Icons to PlantUML Sequence Diagrams](/2021-08-12-adding-aws-icons-to-plantuml-sequence-diagrams) I started making my diagrams look a bit better.
 However, the native sprite format looked somewhat washed out to me.

-My investigations resulted in some Python coding and deeper understanding of the [PlantUML syntax](https://plantuml.com/sequence-diagram) which defaulted to PNG icons with full color fidelity.
-This was included in [Release 13.0](https://github.com/awslabs/aws-icons-for-plantuml/releases/tag/v13.0) and I'm a maintainer on another open-source project.
+My investigations resulted in some Python coding and deeper understanding of the [PlantUML syntax](https://plantuml.com/sequence-diagram), which resulted in using PNG icons with full color fidelity.
+This was included in [Release 13.0](https://github.com/awslabs/aws-icons-for-plantuml/releases/tag/v13.0) and now I'm a maintainer on another open-source project.

-Here is an example of what they look like now:
+Here is an example of what they look like:

 ![Sequence Diagram](images/SequenceDiagram.png)